 Durkin also showed his recruiting prowess by signing a consensus Top 20 class in 2017, which was his first full recruiting cycle.
 The class, which included 11 4-star signees and five members of the ESPN300, ranked among the best in program history.
 Durkin was able to land nine of the Top 20 players from the state of Maryland and three of the top nine players from Washington, D.C.

 Prior to arriving in College Park, Durkin served as the defensive coordinator and linebackers coach at the University of Michigan, leading a nationally-renowned defensive unit that ranked fourth in the country.
 Under Durkin, the Wolverines limited opponents to 17.2 points per game in 2015, in addition to shutting out three consecutive opponents – the longest such streak at Michigan in 35 years.

 Durkin’s immediate impact in Ann Arbor was also displayed in player development.
 Michigan had nine defensive All-Big Ten honorees, including a pair of first team defensive backs: Jourdan Lewis and Jabril Peppers.
 In addition, three Wolverines (Ryan Glasgow, Lewis and Peppers,) were named semifinalists for national defensive awards in 2015.
-The Wolverines improved defense was a major reason for the program’s four-win improvement over last season and for the team ranking as high as ninth in the nation.

 As the defensive coordinator at Florida from 2013-14, Durkin led the Gators to consecutive top-15 rankings in total defense with the 15th-best mark in the country in 2014 (329.0 ypg) and the eighth-best (314.2 ypg) in 2013.